KrashLeviathan/codable_media_mashup/README.md

 ## Future Development Plans

 The original plan was to host this tool on a web server that gets accessed through the browser.
-The exerience would look like so:
+The experience would look like so:

 1. The user uploads a CoMM file or enters a ComM definition in a textarea.
 2. The file is sent to the server, which runs the command line application.
 3. Once complete, the video file is sent back to the user for download.

-The cached files would only stick around for 24 hours before being automagically cleaned up by the server.
+The cached files would only stick around for 24 hours before being auto-magically cleaned up by the server.
 Restrictions would need to be in place to prevent abuse, but overall I think it would be pretty doable.
 I like the idea of letting a really fast server do the downloading/processing instead of using my own computer, thus